 7 Ways To Grow Your Startup on TikTok

-During the course of the pandemic, start-up companies have rocketed to success on TikTok with bedroom business becoming international ventures.
+During the course of the pandemic, start-up companies have rocketed to success on TikTok with the bedroom business becoming an international venture.

 If you search #smallbusiness on the app, you will find videos amounting to 15.8 billion views in total, accompanied by entrepreneurs that have developed through the TikTok algorithm.
 Thousands of people are using the app to promote their #sidehustle or full-time jobs.

 It is no longer a novelty to not be on TikTok, especially when your brand could be missing out on essential growth because of it.
 Here are seven specific ways on how to give your start-up a fighting chance of making it on TikTok.

 The most popular videos on business TikTok often show the satisfying journey from design to packaging.
 Be transparent about your decisions, progress and difficulties in developing your product.
 There are many examples of this on TikTok, but the consistent high views from small Australian business @bubbowl, an independent shop making baby bibs and bowls, shows that people love the process, no matter the product.
 One of her packaging videos has 451.3k likes and 3.8 million views.

 Transparency increases connection with consumers, which directly impacts business revenue.
 According to a Sprout Social survey, more than half of consumers will increase spending with a brand when they feel connected to them.
 What do you have to lose by giving your consumers behind the scenes access to the hard work that goes into your brand?